pinnacleusorg/components/README.md

-# QUISP
+# PCL

-Quick UI for Svelte at Pinnacle
+Pinnacle Component Library

-QUISP is a UI library containing components used across Pinnacle web services as we transition to SvelteKit as our primary framework.
+PCL is a Svelte UI library containing components used across Pinnacle web services as we transition to SvelteKit as our primary framework.
 It is partially documented with Storybook and will be expanded as more repositories transition to using SvelteKit.

 ## Developing